Time Flies in the Maldives

 Jerome was always curious to get back to our villa every evening to find a new towel animal on his bed.
 Our room boy Ali created some of the most amazing towel animal sculptures.
 Besides the well known swans we found a monkey, penguin, dog and an elephant.
 The biggest surprise was the giant whale shark, which took up our whole bed and must have taken at least eight towels and to make.

-There were film nights on the beach with films for all ages.
+There were movie nights on the beach with films for all ages.
 We never went, as Jerome was not interested in the film they were showing.
 I would have loved to go, a film on the beach under the stars sounded like a fun idea.

 One evening we joined the Maldivian themed evening dinner, where lots of food stands with local delicacies were arranged along the beach.
 There was face painting, henna tattoos (Jerome got a gecko and a dragon) and musicians playing traditional instruments and music.
 We sat on the beach and enjoyed our dinner of different local foods.
 It was a great way to sample many different dishes and it made a change to our usual dinner routine during our stay at Lux.
 There were other themed dinner nights but this was the only one we took part in.